 Papers should be submitted in journal style and must be written in good English.
 Failure to do so may lead to significant delays in publication.
 Spelling may be British or American, but this must be consistent throughout the paper.
 It is highly recommended that authors use the "spell-checking" facility on their word processing software.

 Format the entire manuscript using 1.5 double spacing and 2 cm margins.
+Your paper should include page numbers and consecutive line numbering.
 Ensure that each new paragraph is clearly indicated.
 Present tables and figure legends on separate pages at the end of the manuscript.
 If possible, consult a recent issue of the journal to become familiar with layout and conventions.
 Number all pages consecutively.Authors should note that upon submission of their manuscripts to the Editor, they must ensure that they have adhered to the following checklist:

 • E-mail address